Alton Lister

 Alton Lavelle Lister (born October 1, 1958) is an American former professional basketball player.
-He is currently serving as an assistant coach for TNT Tropang Giga in the Philippine Basketball Association and the Ateneo Blue Eagles in the University Athletic Association of the Philippines.
+He is currently serving as an assistant coach for the Ateneo Blue Eagles in the University Athletic Association of the Philippines (UAAP).

 Lister graduated from Woodrow Wilson High School (in the Lakewood section of Dallas) in 1976, where he led the Wildcats to many victories and was an All-American and All-State team member.
 He was inducted into Woodrow's Hall of Fame in 1990.

 College

 The 7' 0" Lister played at San Jacinto Junior College, where he was a teammate of future NBA journeyman shooting guard Oliver Mack.
 He led the Dragons in rebounding and received All-American honors.
 He later transferred to Arizona State, becoming teammates with future NBA player Byron Scott.
 Lister's senior season averages of 15.4 points and 9.7 rebounds contributed to the Sun Devils having a school record of 16–2 in the Pac-10 and 24–4 overall and being ranked fifth in the nation for the 1980–1981 season.
 The season, capped with a win over the top-ranked then-undefeated Oregon State, had Lister earn honorable mention All-America honors by the Associated Press and Street & Smith's, All-Pac-10 honors, and his team's Most Improved Player award.

 A two-year starter in his three years with Arizona State, Lister was inducted into the Arizona State Hall of Fame in 2000 after a career that saw him average 8.2 rebounds and post 148 career blocks.
 Lister as a member of the 1980 USA Olympic basketball team was the second Sun Devil to be selected for the United States Olympic team.
 However, he was unable to participate due to the United States Olympic Committee's decision to boycott the 1980 Moscow Olympic Games on the orders of President Jimmy Carter.
 He did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.